KieranODrake/Early_Warning_Signal/README.md

 A similar method for generating EWS was also applied to other non-phylogenomic leading indicators: PCR Ct values, test positivity rate, Google mobility, CoMix survey, and time-shifted hospitalisation data.

 'Process overview.pdf' provides a summary of the scripts used in the analysis and how they interact.
+The numbered folders correspond to the steps described in 'Process overview.pdf'.